nsethi17/Mulary/README.md

+# Mulary (Music Library)
-# Mulary - A website where you can add songs, create playlists and review songs.
+A website where you can add songs, create playlists and review songs.